huntflow/api/en/authorization.md

 ```

 * `error` error will get  one of the values [described in RFC 6749 standard](http://tools.ietf.org/html/rfc6749#section-5.2).
- For instance, `invalid_request`, if one of the compulsory parameters was not passed.
+ For instance, `invalid_request`, if one of the required parameters was not passed.
 * `error_description` will contain additional description of an error.